 Due to the limited availability of (social and mid-market) housing in the Netherlands, national and local governments are limiting the freedom to buy and let houses.
 One increasingly active restriction is the ‘buy-to-let’ prohibition, where it is – in short – prohibited to buy a house in a certain category or price range for the purpose of letting it to another party.

 Additionally, municipalities often require a minimum amount or percentage of social or mid-market housing in housing unit developments, in exchange for cooperation or approval.

 In recent years tax authorities have placed more emphasis on combatting the use of abusive and aggressive tax structures by companies operating across borders, to ensure fair taxation.

 The European Commission recently issued a new proposal (ATAD 3)

 ESG & Sustainable Investment

 Sustainability is becoming an increasingly important factor in the decisions of investors, companies, consumers, shareholders and policy- and lawmakers.
-The broadly supported awareness for the Environmental Social and Governance (‘ESG’) objectives is reflected in many international voluntary standards as well as in an increasing number of European regulations to mobilise financing for sustainable growth.
+The broadly supported awareness for the Environmental Social and Governance (‘ESG’) objectives is

 Implementing Pillar One & Pillar Two